Guide

 Is email search fast enough for real-time agent workflows?

 Yes.
-Search results typically return within 1-3 seconds.
+Search results from the Nylas CLI typically return within 1-3 seconds for Gmail and Outlook.
 For latency-sensitive workflows, cache frequently accessed results or pre-fetch context before the agent needs it.
+Even searching across 100,000+ messages completes in under 3 seconds because the provider handles the indexing.

 Can agents search across multiple email accounts?